FPWA-FiscalPolicy/NYC_Funds_Tracker/Code/Download data/Read me before downloading.md

-# Read Me before Downloading
+# Read Me Before Downloading

 ## Preparation
 1. We use API call to download the data from checkbook NYC.
 [Read the API call syntax here](https://www.checkbooknyc.com/data-feeds/api) ;